michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - n: an outward semblance that misrepresents the true nature of something
 - v: make unrecognizable
 ### Family
-disguise: disguised, disguises, disguising+;disguised: disguisedly, undisguised;guise: disguise, guises;undisguised: undisguisedly
+- disguise: disguised, disguises, disguising+
+- disguised: disguisedly, undisguised
+- guise: disguise, guises
+- undisguised: undisguisedly
 ### Examples
 - In 1987 Fisher wrote a thinly disguised novel about her conflict with her mother.
 - But Mr. Cooper accused Republicans of disguising their intentions.